Cervical rib: Associated conditions

-In mammals, the ventral parts of the transverse processes of the cervical vertebrae are the fused-on cervical ribs.
+In other animals

 Recent studies have also found a high percent of cervical ribs in woolly mammoths.
 It is believed that the decline in mammoth numbers may have forced inbreeding within the species which in turn had increased the number of mammoths being born with cervical ribs.
 Cervical ribs have been connected with leukaemia in human children, so it has given scientists new evidence to believe that the mammoth's extinction was attributed to the condition.
+They have also been interpreted as a sign of inbreeding depression in other mammals, such as Megaloceros.